remiljw/embl/README.md

 ```bash
   mvn spring-boot:run
 ```
-- You can then visit the url returned at the end of the build inyour browser.
+- You can then visit the url returned at the end of the build in your browser.